blockchainsllc/in3-docs/docs/api-c.md

 A linked list of Ethereum logs.

-The stucture contains the following fields:
+The structure contains the following fields:

 ```eval_rst
 =============================== ======================= ==============================================================